Description

 Lead Instructor: Laura Rogan

-• Format: 10 hours of asynchronous learning including 5 hours of video viewing and 25 pages of reading in the online book to be completed by the due date shown in the online lesson content.
-20 hours live in-person instruction.
+- Format: 10 hours of asynchronous learning including 5 hours of video viewing and 25 pages of reading in the online book to be completed by the due date shown in the online lesson content.
+And 11 hours live online, 9 hours in-person instruction.

-• Alum: $330 (Must have completed the Introductory course in the past to be eligible for the alum rate.)
+- Alum: $330 (Must have previously completed the Introductory Course to be eligible for the alum rate.)

 Wired for Reading Introductory Course

-• Format: 10 hours of asynchronous learning including 5 hours of video viewing and 25 pages of reading in the online book to be completed by the due date shown in the online lesson content.
-11 hours live online and 9 hours of in-person instruction.
+- Format: 10 hours of asynchronous learning including 5 hours of video viewing and 25 pages of reading in the online book to be completed by the due date shown in the online lesson content.
+20 hours live online instruction.

-• Alum: $330 (Must have completed the Introductory course in the past to be eligible for the alum rate.)
+- Alum: $330 (Must have previously completed the Introductory Course to be eligible for the alum rate.)